 After each flush, about two inches of water will be in bowl, which is fine for travel.
-For best operating function, keep three to five inches of water in the bowl.
+For best operating function, keep four to six inches of water in the bowl.
 This assists flushing procedure.
-Always flush for ten seconds or more to ensure all solids and wastes move into tank and are not held in drainage pipes.
+Always flush for ten to twenty seconds or more to ensure all solids and wastes move into tank and are not held in drainage pipes.